craigory1958/SBC6502/docs/README_Overview.md

 •   A configurable MMU allowing variable address bus widths and page sizes.

-•   Up to a 32-bit 4294MB address space divided into RAM, ROM and memory mapped I/O.
+•   Up to a 24-bit 4294MB address space shared by RAM, ROM and memory mapped I/O.

-•   Page sizes varying from 512 bytes thru 4KB.
+•   Page sizes vary from 512 bytes thru 4KB.

 •   All primary control logic (MMU, memory decoding, etc.) will be implemented with 7400 series ICs.